Optimizing spring cover crop management for productivity, soil health and climate resilience

 1. Treatments: Proposed treatments with rationale for selection.

-Replicated experiments use one cash crop (e.g. soybean, dry beans, sweetcorn, dent corn) or rotations of cash crops according to farmer preferences.
+Replicated experiments use one cash crop (e.g. soybean, dry beans, sweetcorn, dent corn, industrial hemp) or rotations of cash crops according to farmer preferences.
 On-station trials use a soybean-corn rotation with each cash crop represented in each year.

-Treatments will comprise factorial combinations of CC termination times and CC species (see below).
-For on-station trials nine factorial combinations (marked by * below) will be used (3 termination times x 3 CC species = 9 treatments).
-For on-farm trials, farmers choose two termination times and 2-3 cover crops to give four to six treatment combinations.
+For on-station trials, treatments comprise factorial combinations of CC termination times and CC species (including no CC) as listed below.
+Nine factorial combinations (marked by * below) are used (3 termination times x 3 CC species = 9 treatments).
+For on-farm trials, farmers choose at least two termination times or methods and 1-2 cover crops or cash crops to give 2 to 4 treatment combinations.
+On most farms these treatment are replicated 3 to 4 times and represented in strip plots large enough to manage with normal farm machinery.

 Early, Mid and Late termination dates (in relation to optimal cash crop planting date for the site):

-2. *Mid: simultaneous with cash crop planting (planting green, 20-30April in Maryland).
+2. *Mid: simultaneous with cash crop planting (planting green, 1-5 May in Maryland).
 Chosen to represent the most common, least complex PG.

 3. *Late: 1-2 weeks after cash crop planting.
-In Maryland, planting green in late April but waiting until mid-May to terminate allowing CC to maximize aboveground biomass and reach reproductive stage necessary for roller-crimping.
+In Maryland, planting green in early May but waiting until mid-May to terminate, allows CCs to theoretically maximize aboveground biomass and reach the reproductive stage necessary for roller-crimping.

 CCs species used (including a no-cover crop winter -weeds only control):